Azure/bicep/docs/tutorial/01-simple-template.md

 ## Add variables and outputs

-I can also add `variables` for storing repeated values or complex expressions, and emit `outputs` to be passed to a script or another template:
+I can also add `variables` for storing values or complex expressions, and emit `outputs` to be passed to a script or another template:

 ```
 parameter location string = 'eastus'
-parameter namePrefix string = 'stg'
+parameter name string = 'uniquestorage001' // must be globally unique

-variable storageAccountName = '${namePrefix}-${uniqueString(resourceGroup().id)}'
+variable storageSku = 'Standard_LRS' // declare variable and assign value

 resource stg 'Microsoft.Storage/storageAccounts@2019-06-01' = {
     name: storageAccountName
     location: location
     kind: 'Storage'
     sku: {
-        name: 'Standard_LRS'
+        name: storageSku // reference variable
     }
 }

-output storageId string = stg.id
+output storageId string = stg.id // output resourceId of storage account
 ```

 Notice I can easily reference the resourceId from the symbolic name of the storage account (`stg.id`) which we will translate to the `resourceId(...)` function in the compiled template.
 When compiled, you should see the following ARM Template JSON: